How to Use AI Simultaneous Interpretation?

 Before starting your conference setup, make sure you have the right subscription for your event.
 Depending on the type of pass, the usage time and features may vary.
 It’s a good idea to check if your pass fits your event schedule and operational needs.

 If you already have the right pass, proceed to the next step.
-If additional purchases are required or you're unsure about which pass to choose, check the pass page or refer to the related articles.
+If additional purchases are required or you're unsure about which pass to choose, check the pass page or refer to the related documentation.

 Important Note:

-- Half-day, All-day, and All-day MAX passes: Time is deducted from the moment you click "Start Session".
+Half-day, All-day, and All-day MAX passes: Time is deducted from the moment you click "Start Session".
 Time will not stop if you click "End Session".
 You cannot split the 6-hour or 24-hour passes across multiple days.
 For hourly use, use a Prepaid pass.

 If you need custom guidance based on your event size or setup, please contact us at contact@eventcat.com.

-Helpful Related Artic:
+Helpful Related Documents:

 3. Create Your Conference and Sub-Sessions, and Apply the Pass